armhaha/FrisbeeSim/README.md

 # FrisbeeSim
-Here is the published version of the videogame saga to unlock the "I'm Protagonist Of A Video Game Saga" accievement for my sister.
+Here is the published version of the videogame saga to unlock the "I'm Protagonist Of A Video Game Saga" achievement for my sister.
 Have fun.
 Both games are written in C und can be compiled manually.

 Part 1 is a simple story telling game.
 Pat 2 is a frisbee-simulation.